Batman: The Animated Series: Legacy

-Batman: The Animated Series is often regarded as one of the greatest animated television shows of all time.
+Batman: The Animated Series has appeared on several "best of lists" for top animated series.
 In 1992, Entertainment Weekly ranked the series as one of the top television series of the year.
 IGN listed the series as the best adaptation of Batman anywhere outside of comics, the best comic book television show of all time, and the second-best animated series of all time (after The Simpsons).
 Wizard magazine also ranked it No. 2 of the greatest animated television shows of all time (again after The Simpsons).
 TV Guide ranked it the seventh-greatest cartoon of all time.

 In his reference book, Batman: The Complete History, Les Daniels described The Animated Series as coming "as close as any artistic statement has to defining the look of Batman for the 1990s."
 Animation historian Charles Solomon gave the series a somewhat mixed assessment, commenting that "the dark, Art Deco-influenced backgrounds tended to eclipse the stiff animation and pedestrian storytelling" and concluding that the series "looked better in stills than it did on the screen."